 Finally there is another type of Assyrian relief: the religious scenes in which kings were often depicted as high priests officiating sacred ceremonies.
 In Kalakh, Assurnazirpal II was repeatedly represented in monumental reliefs with figures larger than life offering the chalice to the divinity and assisted by luxuriously dressed eunuchs holding his weapons.

 Many Assyrian reliefs represented the idea of a magical rite for fertilization.
-Sometimes the monarch and his assistant wore vulture masks to identify more with the divine fertilizing principle and also appeared touching using a kind of a pinecone (identical to the male flower inflorescence of date palm trees) a stylized tree with curved branches bearing the opened flowers of the female palm.
+Sometimes the monarch and his assistant wore vulture masks to identify more with the divine fertilizing principle and also appeared bearing a kind of a pinecone (identical to the male flower inflorescence of date palm trees) and touching a stylized tree with curved branches bearing the opened flowers of the female palm.

 We still need to refer to the reliefs made in other materials: ivory and bronze.
-The ivory decorated furniture and various objects of vanity and in there Assyrians depicted scenes of war and hunting, but sometimes we see more original themes: a female genie, a cow lactating the calf, female figures.
+The ivory decorated furniture and various objects of vanity and in these objects Assyrians depicted scenes of war and hunting, but sometimes they include some original themes: a female genie, a cow lactating the calf, female figures.
 Several museums have also demonic representations in bronze.